CGNS/cgns.github.io/CGNS-ReST-site/source/general/overview.rst

 content, and meaning of the stored data.

 The File Mapping generally avoids the storage of redundant data.
-Sometimes an application may require an alternate (but intellectually equivalent) form of the data; in such cases it is recommended that the alternate form be prepared at the time of use and kept separate from the CGNS data.
+Sometimes, an application may require an alternate (but intellectually equivalent) form of the data; in such cases, it is recommended that the alternate form be prepared at the time of use and kept separate from the CGNS data.
 This avoids habitual reliance on the alternate form, which would invalidate the standard.